Music Foundation Model as Generic Booster for Music Downstream Tasks: on Music Downstream Tasks

 The common practice~\citep{CastellonDL21calm, li2023mert} suggests using a multi-layer perceptron (MLP) with a single hidden layer of $512$ dimensions to probe the features.
 However, \mfm token sequences originate from priors with different time resolutions, which is different from prior studies.
 To effectively use these hierarchical features, a sequence aggregation is required.
 We thus propose to aggregate the sequences via a standard attention block, which is an attention layer followed by a feed-forward layer.
 This is inspired by the attention-based feature aggregation in instrument classification tasks~\citep{gururani2019attention, zhong2023tagging}.
 We first concatenate the hierarchical \mfm features into a single token sequence then attach a learnable class token at the front.
 The attention block is trained to aggregate all features into the class token, which is then converted to music tags or emotion scores by the aforementioned MLP.
 Hyperparameters as well as an ablation study on the sequence aggregation are provided in Appendix~\ref{sec:app_mir}.

-To prevent overfitting when using the concatenated token sequence to train the attention block.
-We propose an on-the-fly data augmentation method called \textit{token-out}.
-This is inspired by SpecAugment~\citep{specaugment2019}, PaSST~\citep{koutini2022patchout} and masked autoencoder (MAE)~\citep{he2022mae}, in which a part of the input is masked before feeding into deep neural networks.
-The masking ratio is sampled between 0 and 100\% uniformly.
-Our token-out augmentation follows the principles in PaSST and MAE but is applied to tokens extracted with \mfm, as illustrated in Figure~\ref{fig:mir_tokenout}.
+To prevent overfitting when using the concatenated token sequence to train the attention block, we propose an on-the-fly data augmentation method called \textit{token-out}.
+This is inspired by SpecAugment~\citep{specaugment2019} and masked Transformers~\citep{koutini2022patchout,zhong2023extending,comunita2024specmaskgit}, in which a part of the input is masked before feeding into deep neural networks.
+Unlike prior arts, token-out is applied to the whole \textit{token} sequence extracted with the multiple layers in \mfm, as illustrated in Figure~\ref{fig:mir_tokenout}.The masking ratio is sampled between 0 and 100\% uniformly.
 As shown in Appendix~\ref{sec:app_mir}, aggregating the \mfm features with the shallow attention layer and token-out augmentation led to performance improvement.